pyroscope/pyrocore/docs/usage-cli-tools.rst

 ^^^^^^^^

 :ref:`cli-usage-rtxmlrpc` allows you to call raw XMLRPC methods on the rTorrent instance that you have specified in your configuration.
-See the `usage information <CliUsage#rtxmlrpc.md>`_ for available options.
+See the :ref:`usage information <cli-usage-rtxmlrpc>` for available options.

 The method name and optional arguments are provided using standard shell rules, i.e. where you would use ``^X throttle_down=slow,120`` in